|

 essential that you participate as an active member in all the group

-Only through group participation will labs be of maximum benefit to
+activities.
+Only through group participation will labs be of

-will use various problem solving techniques to further explore the
+approach, we will use various problem solving techniques to

 Each